julenbhy/WASM-Benchmarks/README.md

 # WebAssembly execution model comparison
 #### Benchmarking Runtime performance and system calls between C, WebAssembly and containers, using multiple benchmarks and dataset sizes.
+#### The result have been obtained with an i7-1260p with 32GB DDR5 ram and NVMe storage.

 ## Structure